Fees and Refund Information

 - Wait-list students do not need to pay a housing deposit and/or housing fee until offered a space.
 If the bed becomes available, the Housing Coordinator will communicate with the students on the wait-list individually through their LCC email.
 The Housing Coordinator removes all students from the list who are no longer interested or do not respond by the indicated deadline.

-- Opting out of housing after the housing application was submitted and deposit/housing fee was charged will result in the 60 EUR charge on the account.
+- Opting out of housing after the housing application was submitted and deposit/housing fee was charged will result in a fee equal to the amount of the housing deposit.

 - The wait-list takes into account the Priority Criteria first and later spaces are offered on a first-come-first-served basis.

 - Housing cannot be guaranteed to wait-list students.
-Therefore, all students on the wait-list are encouraged to secure accommodations either prior to leaving campus in the spring or prior to classes in the fall by returning to campus early.
+Therefore, all students on the wait-list are encouraged to secure accommodations either prior to the start of classes.

-We are no longer offering travel isolation in on campus facilities.
-For more information on arrivals and self-isolation, select “Latest arrival information” below.
+We are no longer offering COVID isolation in on campus facilities.
+For more information COVID for LCC procedures, select “Latest COVID information” below.

 Have a question?